cgrok/cody/docs/cogs.md

     bot.add_cog(Cog(bot))
 ```

 !> We are not obliged to provide support for creating cogs.
-For Discord API help, you can join their [official server](https://discord.gg/discord-api).
+For discord.py help, you can join their [official server](https://discord.gg/discord-api).

 # Installing Cogs